For Current Scholars

 Important Note: SREB-funded scholars should refer to their individual Memoranda of Agreement for any specific or specialized arrangements.

-Stipend disbursements paid by SREB are issued on the 28th of every month,* beginning the first month of the academic year, via automatic deposit to scholars’ designated bank accounts.
+Stipends are divided into twelve months and then distributed.
+Stipend disbursements paid by SREB are issued on the 28th of every month,* beginning the first month of the academic year (August), via automatic deposit to scholars’ designated bank accounts.
 When the 28th falls on Saturday, stipend payments are made on Friday, the 27th; when the 28th falls on Sunday, stipend payments are made on Monday, the 29th.

 Disbursement is contingent upon